Will Rogers: Early years

-Rogers was born on his parents' Dog Iron Ranch in the Cherokee Nation of Indian Territory, near present-day Oologah, Oklahoma, now in Rogers County, named in honor of his father, Clem Vann Rogers.
+Rogers was born on his parents' Dog Iron Ranch in the Cherokee Nation of Indian Territory, near present-day Oologah, Oklahoma, now in Rogers County, named in honor of his father, Clement V. Rogers.
 The house in which he was born had been built in 1875 and was known as the "White House on the Verdigris River".
-His parents, Clement Vann Rogers (1839–1911) and Mary America Schrimsher (1838–1890), were both of mixed race and Cherokee ancestry, and identified as Cherokee.
+His parents, Clement V. (Clem) Rogers (1839–1911) and Mary America Schrimsher (1838–1890), were both mixed-race with Cherokee ancestry, and considered themselves Cherokee.
 Rogers quipped that his ancestors did not come over on the Mayflower, but they "met the boat".
 His mother was one quarter-Cherokee and born into the Paint Clan.

-She died when Will was eleven.
-His father remarried less than two years after her death.
+Unlike his father's people, Mary's Cherokee relatives had been expelled from Georgia under the Indian Removal Act of 1830 in an exodus known as The Trail of Tears.
+Of the 16,000 Cherokees driven to Indian Territory (later Oklahoma), 4,000 perished en route.
+She died of amoebic dysentery when Will was 10 years of age.
+His father remarried almost three years after her death.

 Rogers was the youngest of eight children.
-He was named for the Cherokee leader Col. William Penn Adair.
-Only three of his siblings, sisters Sallie Clementine, Maude Ethel, and May (Mary), survived into adulthood.
+He was named for the Cherokee leader Colonel William Penn Adair.
+Only three of his siblings, sisters Sallie Clementine, Maude Ethel, and Mary (May), survived into adulthood.

+His mother, Mary Schrimsher, was a sister of Martha Schrimsher Gulager, the paternal grandmother of Clu Gulager, making Rogers and Gulager first cousins, once removed.